ansys/aedt-testing/README.md

 ## Usage
 Electronics Desktop testing framework automatically identifies environment where it was launched.
 In this chapter we will show basic examples of starting tests on local machine or on clusters with scheduler.
 In all scenarios we use CLI.

+### Configuration file
+Framework requires configuration file as input.
+Please read [configuration.md](docs/configuration.md) to understand how to create a file.

 ### Local machine
 To start test on local machine use following command line